marvin10036/Socket-Pong/README.md

 ### Client side

 Use the flag `-c` to indicate that you are the client.
-And choose the hostname and the port of the server with the `-h` and `-p` flags repectively.
+And choose the hostname and the port of the server with the `-h` and `-p` flags respectively.
 ```
 ./Socket-Pong -c -h xxx.xxx.xxx.xxx -p xxxxx
 ```